teamed/teamed.io/pages/policy.md

 {% par 9 %}
 If you don't want to work with a task, for any reason, post a message to the project manager, asking to "_assign someone else_".
-You don't lose any points in this case.
+You lose as many points in this case as many minutes the task has in budget.

 {% par 10 %}
 If you can't complete a task in time, inform the project manager about it.
 Just